When is Giving Tuesday for 2020?

 — GivingTuesday (@GivingTuesday) November 27, 2018

 92nd Street Y and United Nations Foundation launched Giving Tuesday in 2012.
 The day falls the Tuesday after Thanksgiving.
 Nonprofits capitalize on the holiday spirit and for most organizations, this period also begins end of year giving campaigns.
 The movement initially started as a way to drive individuals to engage with nonprofit organization.
-Giving Tuesday activism encouragement not only donations, but volunteerism.
+Giving Tuesday activism encourages not only donations, but volunteerism.

 Social media platforms, like Twitter, play a major role with engaging a nonprofit’s core audience and increasing awareness the day of the event.

-Nonprofits must use a coordinated mix such as mobile giving, social media fund raising, and online donations, and volunteer sign ups.
+Nonprofits must use a coordinated mix such as mobile giving, social media fund raising, online donations, and volunteer sign ups.
 The following information discussed social media, in particular Twitter.
 Each social media platform has it’s own engagement strategy.

 Take time to get your website updated!
 Create landing pages and drive social media back to your donation, volunteer, and landing pages.